Contents:

 Introduction

-With fresh pledges to increase defence spending and growing geopolitical tensions worldwide, investment in the UK's military capabilities is ramping up.
+With recent pledges to increase defence spending and growing geopolitical tensions worldwide, investment in the UK's military capabilities is ramping up.

 At Tussell, we wanted to move beyond the headlines and bring clarity to the public procurement driving this key sector.